Andriy723/Andriy723/README.md

 ---

-## 🤖 AI-Assisted Development
+# 🤖 AI-Assisted Development

-I use AI as a productivity multiplier, not as a replacement for engineering.
+I use AI as a productivity multiplier—not as a replacement for engineering.

 **Daily tools**